ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 date: 2018-08-14T08:00:00+02:00
 ---

-*Bitslicing* is the strategy of implementing arbitrary functions as Boolean circuits, replacing logic gates by instructions working on registers of several bits.
-It enables fast, constant-time implementations of cryptographic algorithms immune to cache and timing-related side channel attacks.
+*Bitslicing* (in software) is an implementation strategy enabling fast, constant-time implementations of cryptographic algorithms immune to cache and timing-related side channel attacks.

-This post intends to give a brief overview the general technique, not requiring much of a cryptographic background, and leave you with a basic understanding -- sufficient to dive into one of the many modern bitslicing papers.
+This post intends to give a brief overview of the general technique, not requiring much of a cryptographic background.
+It will demonstrate bitslicing a small S-box, talk about multiplexers, LUTs, Boolean functions, and minimal forms.

 ## What is bitslicing?